skg-10/Windows-CUI-based-utilities/README.md

 ## Supported OS
 * This program is fully compatible with Windows 7/8/and 10.
 * On Windows 11, some features, such as the Math Input Panel, are deactivated by default.
 It might need to be manually enabled.
 * Window size on the Windows Terminal (Windows 11) does not work correctly.
-For full functionality, change `Windows Terminal` to `Windows Console Host` in Default terminal application option from settings.
+For full functionality, change `Windows Terminal` to `Windows Console Host` in Default terminal application option in settings.